-The FCC has adopted a waiver to an Order in ET Docket No. 04-352 permitting radiated emissions from ultra-wideband (UWB) transmitters to be measured while the transmitter is in its normal operating mode.
+The FCC adopted a waiver March 10 to an Order in ET Docket No. 04-352 permitting radiated emissions from ultra-wideband (UWB) transmitters to be measured while the transmitter is in its normal operating mode.

 The waiver is intended to provide greater flexibility and innovation in designing UWB devices.